Background pattern

 If you forget to take Bosentan SUN

-If you forget to take Bosentan SUN, take the dose as soon as you remember and then continue taking it at your usual time.
-Do not take a double dose to compensate for the missed doses.
+If you forget to take Bosentan SUN, take the dose as soon as you remember and then continue taking it at your usual schedule.
+Do not take a double dose to make up for forgotten doses.

-If you suddenly stop treatment with Bosentan SUN, your symptoms may worsen.
+If you suddenly stop taking Bosentan SUN, your symptoms may worsen.
 Do not stop taking Bosentan SUN unless your doctor tells you to.
-Your doctor may advise you to reduce the dose over a few days before stopping it completely.
+Your doctor may advise you to reduce the dose for a few days before stopping it completely.

 The most serious side effects with Bosentan SUN are: